shiyangyuya/cat-tool/docs/en/tools/Watermark.md

 - xNum: number of watermarks in horizontal direction, default is 5.
 - yNum: number of watermarks in vertical direction, default is 5.
 - auto: whether to automatically calculate the number of watermarks in horizontal and vertical directions, default is true.
 If true, `xNum` and `yNum` settings will be invalid.
+- fontCanvasRatio: When the number of watermarks is automatically calculated, the ratio of text length to canvas edge length is 1.4 by default.

 ## Usage